JoshuaCooling/JoshuaCooling/README.md

 - Developing clean, maintainable code across languages and stacks
 - Exploring systems programming, networking, and AI/ML applications

-I'm currently pursuing my **B.S. in Computer Science with a Mathematics minor** at Grand Valley State University (expected Aug 2025), and working as an **IT Intern at ADAC Automotive**.
+I am a recent Computer Science graduate, currently pursuing my Master’s in Artificial Intelligence at Grand Valley State University.
+I bring a strong foundation in software development, IT operations, and problem-solving, combined with leadership experience as a U.S. Army veteran.

 ---